Unless it changes, the 2022 RTMA Events will be IN PERSON!

 Some challenges are done without robots, including the Bridge competition.
 This bridge is holding 200 pounds of weight and it still didn't collapse!

-For 2022 we will be holding in person events if at all possible.
+For 2024 we will be holding in person events.
 If events are cancelled due to the COVID pandemic or other unforeseeable circumstances, we will turn to online events or smaller local events if that is allowed.
 If no options remain, we will refund registrations in full. |

 Download this years Rule Book

-Download the 2022 Robot Track Meet Associations' Official Description and Rule Book now and get your team started!
+Download the 2024 Robot Track Meet Associations' Official Description and Rule Book now and get your team started!

 You can also get it off the "Downloads" page. |